realiii/pygeopkg/README.md

 ## Roadmap

-* Write unpackers so that this package can be used to extract data from GeoPackages (focus is currently on writing).
+* Write unpackers so that this package can be used to extract data from GeoPackages.
+Focus is currently on writing.
 Unpackers specific to this pacakge exist for testing only.
 * Write a more thorough implementation of the individual geometry headers.

 ## License